DanySK/deploy-common-actions/README.md

 #### This action has been inspired by "Deploy Common Actions"

 ## What it does
-Updates common files across multiple repositories in one shot.
+Updates common files and secrets across multiple repositories in one shot.

 ## Exemplary use case
 Imagine you got multiple repositories with the same continuous integration configuration (e.g., the same `.travis.yml` or github workflow files).
 Now, every time you want to make a change, you probably want to propagate it across the board.
+In the case you are propagating a GitHub Actions workflow, you are presumably also setting up signign keys and similar stuff.
-And doing it requires *precious time* to be spent for a *repetitive action*.
+And doing it requires *precious time* to be spent for a *repetitive action*: unacceptable.
+This action is here to help.

 ## Action inputs and configuration